TerikaJ/azure-begin/README.md

 <h3>&#9313; Create a Resource Group</h3>

 - In the Search Box at the top header, type "Resource groups" and select the name from the drop down menu.
-  - If you find that "Resource groups" is already listed on the home page, then you can simply click the link, rather than manually searching.
+  - If you find that "Resource groups" is already listed on the home page, then you can simply click the link, rather than performing a manual searching.
 <p align="center">
 <img src="https://i.imgur.com/gza489d.jpg" height="64%" width="64%" alt="Azure Step 2-1"/>
 </p>